Have you wondered what you could do to improve your holiday home reviews? Often it’s the little added touches...

 Peak short breaks can have benefits too, as almost 40% of website users search for short breaks during peak season.
 This can maximise income for owners, as selling two short breaks in a week will generate more than 100% of the weekly price.
 It is certainly worth considering, and our system will allow you to choose and amend the periods in which you are happy to accept short breaks.

 The important thing to remember when you start the process is that there is a fine line between being too clinical, and making it feel too much like a family home.
 Be sure to co-ordinate furniture and furnishings carefully, and make conscious decisions about what you are doing.
 For those unsure or who struggle with an eye for interior design, we can recommend local interior designers to talk to, or the best places to shop for home furnishings.
-Alternatively, read our blog ‘Top 10 Devon brands for styling your holiday home’ for our local hints and tips.
+Alternatively, read our blog top 10 Devon brands for styling your holiday home or how to furnish a holiday let for more useful hints and tips.

 It is worth remembering the customer is paying a lot of money for their holiday, and making a good first impression is very important.
 You don’t need to supply all of the below, but ensuring that there are some essentials in place for guests when they arrive is a must!
 Here are some of our suggestions:

 Our team will provide a Coast & Country Cottages information guide with a welcome letter, emergency contact details, and information about the local area.
 For more details on what other details to include, read our guide on creating the perfect guest information pack.